CASTING FORGING DEFECTIVE SAMPLES

 8) Surface Cracking:

 Surface cracking occurs due to exercise working on surfaces at low temperature.
-In this defect, So many cracks arise on work piece.
-This defect can be removed by proper control on working temperature.
+In this defect, So many cracks arise on workpiece.
+This defect can be removed by proper control of the working temperature.

 9) Residual Stresses in Forging:

-This defect occurs due to improper cooling of forged part.
-Too much rapid cooling is main causes of this type of defects.
-This can be removed by slow cooling of forged part.
+This defect occurs due to improper cooling of forged parts.
+Too much rapid cooling is the main cause of this type of defect.
+This can be removed by slow cooling of the forged part.